Not present in UK

 As part of the EU requirements, the UK plant health authorities undertake annual monitoring for PWN, which focuses on woodlands and isolated trees.
 Sites where pine trees occur close to premises known to receive imported coniferous timber or wooden packing material are prioritised for sampling.

 The Forestry Commission’s contingency plan provides for government agencies to make a rapid response to any outbreak of the pest in Great Britain.
-It sets out the measures which would be taken if an outbreak were discovered here.
+It sets out the measures which would be taken by the plant health authorities if an outbreak were discovered here.

 Management and control